Forward Proxy vs. Reverse Proxy Servers: Which is Better?

 Forward proxies are primarily used for anonymous internet browsing.
 A user’s computer is connected to the internet through a proxy server, masking their IP address and making traffic difficult to trace.
 Most residential ISPs have residential IP addresses that are shared among many users; thus, when a user browses the web using a forward proxy, site operators cannot distinguish between different users as they all come from one IP address.
 This helps improve privacy when accessing public web pages on shared networks and keeps activities anonymous while preventing unwanted third-party tracking.

-Reverse proxies, on the other hand, are mainly used for load-balancing webservers or to route requests from an untrusted source over an encrypted connection for security purposes.
-They act as an intermediary between clients requesting resources from specific servers, forwarding requests back-and-forth in order to balance resources distributed across multiple servers in different locations.
+Reverse proxies, on the other hand, are mainly used for load-balancing web servers or to route requests from an untrusted source over an encrypted connection for security purposes.
+They act as an intermediary between clients requesting resources from specific servers, forwarding requests back and forth to balance resources distributed across multiple servers in different locations.
 In this way, reverse proxies remain invisible to external clients as all connections appear consistent with direct client-server communication – done with minimal overhead allowing millions of requests across multiple servers quickly and securely.

 Difference in Security